VERITASSSSSSS/Websitetutorial/Javascript.md

 # Questions
--   How do you declare a variable?
+**-   How do you declare a variable?**

+Variable means anything that can vary.
+In JavaScript, a variable stores the data value that can be changed later on.

+Use the reserved keyword `var` to declare a variable in JavaScript.

 -   What are three different ways to declare a variable?

 -   Which one should you use when?